Frame by Frame

 Robert Lepage and Guillaume Côté

-Under the direction of Robert Lepage, the legendary Québécois playwright, actor, film and stage director, Frame by Frame pays homage to Canadian filmmaker Norman McLaren, whose pioneering advancements in animation led to a prolific career with the National Film Board of Canada and influenced filmmakers worldwide.
-With choreography by Principal Dancer and Choreographic Associate Guillaume Côté, Frame by Frame offers a series of vignettes about McLaren’s life and work, interspersed with footage from his ground-breaking films.
+A truly multi-disciplinary experience, Frame by Frame sees legendary theatre director Robert Lepage collaborating with choreographer Guillaume Côté in an exceptional work that explores the life of Canadian filmmaker Norman McLaren, whose pioneering advancements in animation led to a prolific career with the National Film Board of Canada and influenced filmmakers worldwide.
+Frame by Frame brings McLaren’s films to life with a riveting mix of dance and technology, including live camera work, interspersed with footage from his ground-breaking films.

 Guillaume Côté joined The National Ballet of Canada in 1998.
 He became a Principal Dancer in 2004 and was appointed Choreographic Associate in 2013.
 His choreographic works include Fractals, Being and Nothingness and Le Petit Prince, his first full-length ballet.
 Côté is also Artistic Director of the Festival des Arts de Saint-Sauveur.